erangasandaruwan/.NetCoreOpenTelemetry/README.md

 ### Creating Activities and Nested Activities

 It is possible to give any name or definitions and start activities.
-If it needs to track any sub-operation, it is also possible to have the traces in hierarchical way.
+If it needs to track any sub-operation, it is also possible to have the traces in hierarchical way else possible to create independent traces as well.

 > [!NOTE]
 > Here it has provided a sample code which is used to connect and read data from event hub.